Influence Is More Valuable Than Money

 Money Buys, But It Doesn’t Last

 Yeah, money can get you a lot of things.
-It might even buy you a level of influence.
-But here’s the kicker—it’s superficial and temporary.
+It might even buy you a level of influence, but it’s superficial and temporary.
 If your influence is based on how much cash you’re throwing around, it vanishes the second the money dries up.
 True influence isn’t about transactions; it’s about connection.
-When people believe in you—when they’re bought into what you stand for—that lasts.
-And here’s the part people don’t like to hear, but need to—money doesn’t make people follow you.
-Conviction does.
+When people believe in you, when they’re bought into your vision; that lasts.
+And here’s the part people don’t like to hear but need to, money doesn’t make people follow you.
+Passion, conviction, and vision does.

 Influence Builds Movements

-Influence isn’t about getting everyone to just see you—it’s about getting people to buy in, to rally behind you, and to move with you.
+Influence isn’t about getting everyone’s attention, it’s about getting people to believe in you, rally behind you, and to move with you.
 It’s about trust, shared vision, and invoking emotions that motivate action.
-And no, this isn’t some fairy tale feel-good story; it’s strategy.
-With influence, you have people advocating for you, amplifying your message, and doing the work you can’t do alone.
-That’s scalable.
-That’s how you build something bigger than yourself.
+With influence, you have people advocating for you, spreading your message, and doing the work that you can’t do alone.
+That’s how you build something bigger than yourself and influence is the perfect tool for that job.

-Think about this—why do you think some of the richest people in the world pivot to focus on power after they’ve achieved all the material wealth they could dream of?
-They’ve figured it out—money is a tool, but influence is the thing that moves mountains.
-With influence, you can shape industries, societies, even governments.
-That’s not me being dramatic—it’s just how it works.
+Think about it like this; why do you think some of the richest people in the world pivot to focus on power after they’ve achieved all the material wealth they could possibly dream of?
+They’ve figured out that money is a tool, but influence is the thing that moves mountains.
+With it, you can shape industries, societies, governments, and even nations.
+Influence builds deeper connections, inspires action, and shapes lives in ways money cannot.

 Stop Chasing Low-Hanging Fruit